Resources > Civic icons and images

 Civic icons and images

-Visual resources to enhance your website, voter guides, posters, and mailers
+Visuals to enhance your website, voter guides, posters, and mailers

 What you’ll need

 The first step to use these icons is to visit the Google Drive folder where they’re stored and browse the library.
+You can review the library catalog to see a complete list of the images without browsing the collections.

 The images and icons in the library are organized into collections with several file types – PNG and SVG for web, JPG and TIF for print, and Adobe Illustrator AI source files.
 For more information about file types, see “Choosing the right file format” in the Using the Tool section below.